- Federal University of Technology, Owerri (FUTO)

 Early Life and Background

-Linus Williams Ifejika, popularly known as BLord, was born on June 7, 1990, in Onitsha, a bustling commercial hub in Anambra State, Nigeria.
-He hails from Awka South Local Government Area (LGA), a region notable for producing influential personalities in business, politics, and academia.
-BLord’s family is deeply rooted in Igbo cultural values, which emphasize hard work, resilience, and community.
+Linus Williams Ifejika, popularly known as BLord, was born on March 14, 1998, in Onitsha, a bustling commercial hub in Anambra State, Nigeria.
+He hails from Umuji, Ebenebe in Awka North Local Government Area of Anambra State, Nigeria, a region notable for producing influential personalities in business, politics, and academia.
+BLordโs family is deeply rooted in Igbo cultural values, which emphasize hard work, resilience, and community.

 Parents and Siblings